USS ARD-17

+USS ARD-17 was an built for the U.S. Navy during World War II as an Auxiliary floating drydock.
+Like most of the ships of her class, she was not named but known only by her designation.

 History

 ARD-17 was built at Pacific Bridge Company in Alameda, California and delivered to the Navy in early 1944.

 In July and August 1944, ARD-17 served a support role in the liberation of Guam.

 In late September 1944, towed ARD-17 from Guam to Palau.
 On 30 November 1944 ARD-17 was damaged by a near miss from a Japanese bomber while anchored at Naval Base Kossol Roads, Palau.

 In February 1945, ARD-17 and sister ship were at Leyte Gulf servicing ships returning from Iwo Jima and preparing for Okinawa.

 After the war, she eventually was returned to the United States, and for a time was laid up as part of the Atlantic Reserve Fleet at Naval Shipyard at Boston, Massachusetts.

 On 1 December 1977, ARD-17 was stricken from the Naval Vessel Register, and sold the same day to Ecuador under the Security Assistance Program.
 Renamed Amazonas (DF-81), her current fate is unknown.